Dinnsen/EV-Guest/README.md

 EV Guest for Home Assistant helps you find the cheapest charging window for guest EVs **without connecting the car to Home Assistant**.

-Version **0.6.0** keeps the stable entity model from v0.4.0/v0.5.1 and adds optional charger status awareness, language and country selection in configuration, and a new **Charge Now** diagnostic binary sensor for automations.

 The integration:
 - looks up vehicle identity from the guest's license plate
 - enriches vehicle data from the VIN when available